Menu

 2. Artificial Intelligence for Testing

-AI tools for quality assurance are a great addition to the autonomous testing process.
+AI-driven quality assurance tools are a great addition to the autonomous testing process.
 AI models must undergo rigorous testing for explainability and transparency in AI-driven test decisions, building trust and ensuring accountability.

 Making AI work at its full potential and getting the best results is a job for human testers.
 Design tests that involve human oversight of AI-driven testing processes, preventing unintended consequences by artificial intelligence in diagnosis.